pypa/pipenv/README.md

 **Pipenv** is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
-*Windows is a first-class citizen, in our world.*

 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your `Pipfile` as you